ietf-wg-masque/wg-materials/ietf112/minutes.md

 **Magnus Westerlund**: Interseting mechanism, but doesn't solve actual end-to-end problems.
 Before I can tell if actual flow is supported or not, because first need to probe if MTU is supported, then can decide.
 So has downsides still.
 **Ben**: Learning MTU is always async, never know before you start.
 Questions is mainly: how long do you have to wait.
-**Magnus**: one crux for tunneled protocol: you know what the MTU will be for first hop (via QUIC), but you don't know the later hop MTUs.
+**Magnus**: Cne crux for tunneled protocol: you know what the MTU will be for first hop (via QUIC), but you don't know the later hop MTUs.
 One things that should be considered in MASQUE design team should be MTU aspects.

 **Ben**: If we used SETTINGS frames to communicate MTU for datagrams, then that implies knowledge of all the paths to all of the backends of that proxy.
 It's not just about compat with other proxies, but also all the network elements that stand between them.

-**Martin Duke**: useful exercise.
+**Martin Duke**: Useful exercise.
 Wondering if you have a protocol running over MASQUE, typically these off-the-shelf protocols will have their own PMTUD mechanism, typically end-to-end.
 So why do we have this in MASQUE itself?
 **Ben**: Fundamental problem: in order to be compliant IP implementation: need at least 1280 MTU.
 Transport protocols are encourages to use PMTUD, but also allowed to cap sizes at 1280 (IP specs say you don't need MTUD then).
 If MASQUE wants to be compliant, need to always provide functional delivery of 1280-sized packets.
 To do that, we need this as MASQUE level as well.

 ### [HTTP Datagram Prioritization](https://datatracker.ietf.org/doc/draft-pardue-masque-dgram-priority/)

 **Lucas Pardue**: _speed run through the slides_

-**Lucas**: see if there is interest already, or maybe pick it up later.
+**Lucas**: See if there is interest already, or maybe pick it up later.
-**Lucas**: lot's of background on priorities in HTTP.
+**Lucas**: Lot's of background on priorities in HTTP.
 For now, nothing defined for prioritizing datagrams.

-**Lucas**: _mints today's coolest slide title (the sinister 6 P's)_ **Lucas**: proposal based on HTTP extensible priority scheme (in HTTP wg post-WGLC at this time)
+**Lucas**: _mints today's coolest slide title (the sinister 6 P's)_ **Lucas**: Proposal based on HTTP extensible priority scheme (in HTTP wg post-WGLC at this time)

 **Lucas**: Main concept: datagrams might have different priority than the streams they belong to **Lucas**: Main question: who cares about this?
 Is this useful to define?